MugeniAI05/MugeniAI05.github.io/_posts/2025-7-18-timing-factors-with-machine-learning.md

 Factor timing is one of the most debated problems in quantitative finance.
 Some practitioners, such as Research Affiliates, argue that factors become “cheap” or “expensive,” creating opportunities to buy low and sell high.
 Others — notably AQR — argue that factor timing is extremely fragile, prone to overfitting, and rarely delivers reliable outperformance out-of-sample.

 Academic evidence supports this skepticism.
 Cochrane (2011) shows that valuation ratios predict returns in-sample, but their out-of-sample forecasting power is weak.
 Welch & Goyal (2008) famously demonstrate that most market-return predictors fail to beat the historical mean.
-The CMU *Active Investment* material reinforces that the combination of low signal-to-noise ratios, structural breaks, and high turnover makes timing risk premia exceptionally difficult.
+The combination of low signal-to-noise ratios, structural breaks, and high turnover makes timing risk premia exceptionally difficult.

 This project tests those claims through a comprehensive empirical analysis of **HML (Value)** timing.
 Using both traditional rolling-window regressions and machine-learning models, I examine whether any signal can reliably forecast when HML will outperform.
 All evaluations are fully out-of-sample and adjusted for trading costs — mirroring how systematic portfolio managers vet factor-timing strategies in production environments.